 - Advanced Placement (AP) credit will satisfy this requirement and must appear on an official college transcript.

 - English courses taken in foreign countries are considered as English as a Second Language (ESL) unless taken in Australia, Canada, New Zealand or the United Kingdom, and therefore do not meet the English course requirement.

-- Each of our prerequisite courses must be taken as “stand-alone” courses, separate from any prior training program.
+- Each MEDEX prerequisite courses must be taken as “stand-alone” courses, separate from any prior certificate training or professional degree program

 - Courses can be taken at any regionally accredited community college or university for a grade.
 This may include some college courses completed online, but applicants should check the accreditation of the online institution before registering for courses.

 UW Admissions and Graduation Requirements for the Bachelor’s Degree Option:

 Applicants interested in earning a first or second bachelor’s degree must first meet the specific MEDEX stated academic and clinical experience prerequisites on or before the MEDEX application deadline.

 Accepted MEDEX students will be eligible for a University of Washington Bachelor of Clinical Health Services degree if they additionally meet the UW admissions requirements for matriculation into a degree pathway.